 A crucial implication of our study is that CCSN simulations that do not resolve the dynamics within the inner $20\mathkm$ of the PNS may be missing an important source of explosion energy because they will not capture the effects of waves excited by the inner PNS convection zone.
-Indeed, many 3D and/or long-running simulations (see, e.g.,~\citealt{mueller:2015,bmueller:2017,mueller:etal:2019}) evolve the inner PNS in spherical symmetry to allow for longer timesteps to be taken.
+Indeed, many 3D and/or long-running simulations (see, e.g.,~\citealt{mueller:2015,bmueller:2017,mueller:etal:2019}) evolve the inner PNS in spherical symmetry to allow for longer time-steps to be taken.
+The impact of this cut on the ability of a given simulation to resolve PNS convection and associated wave heating is dependent on the boundary criterion employed.
+Often, a density cut at $\rho\sim5\times10^{11}\,\mathrm{g}\,\mathrm{cm}^{-3}$ is chosen, such that higher densities are evolved in spherical symmetry.
+As can be seen from Fig.~\ref{fig:kippenhahn}, this corresponds to a radial cut exterior to $\sim20\,\mathkm$ and, as such, simulations employing this technique would miss the effect of waves excited by PNS convection and associated heating.
+Other simulations employing instead an explicit radius cut (often around $\sim10\,\mathkm$) should indeed resolve some of the convection and waves, but it is not clear how the dynamics would be affected by imposing an artificial inner boundary to the PNS convective zone, particularly at later times.
 Other simulations (e.g.,~\citealt{burrows:etal:2019:a,vartanyan:etal:2019}) do resolve the dynamics of the inner PNS, though it is still not clear whether the $0.5\mathkm$ resolution is sufficiently fine to accurately capture the effects of convective wave excitation and propagation.
 To help quantify the effects of waves, it would be interesting to compare simulations that evolve the inner PNS both with and without spherical symmetry.